nbareil/tabular-analysis-workbench/PRD.md

 ### 4.3 Data Operations
 - **Sorting**: multi-column.
 - **Filtering**:
 - “TLE-style” textual predicates (equals, contains, begins, regex, range).
 - Advanced regex operators: **matches** / **not matches** leverage browser RegExp evaluation for include/exclude patterns.
+- For datetime columns, the operator defaults to 'between' with text inputs for manual ISO date/time entry.
+Smart parsing interprets partial inputs: start times default to beginning of period (e.g., "2024-02" → 2024-02-01T00:00), end times to end of period (e.g., "2024-02" → 2024-02-29T23:59 for leap years).
+Entering start time in 'between' filters auto-fills end time with the end of the same period.
+All datetime values are processed in UTC for consistency.
 - Case-insensitive by default with per-filter **Case sensitive** toggle for forensic precision.
 - Boolean AND/OR logic per column.
 - Grid-level context actions: right-click on any cell provides **Filter in** / **Filter out** shortcuts that append the cell value as an equality or inequality predicate.
 - **Grouping / Pivoting**:
   - Group by one + columns.
   - Aggregations: count, sum, min, max, avg.